 Basic net loss per share is computed by dividing the net loss by the weighted-average number of common shares outstanding for the period, without consideration for potentially dilutive securities.
-The Company included 7,588,000 shares of common stock under its warrant, or the Takeda Warrant, issued to Takeda Pharmaceutical Company Limited, or Takeda, in connection with a May 2019 license agreement (see Note 4) in the calculation of basic weighted-average common shares outstanding from the time it became exercisable at the Company's IPO because the Takeda Warrant is exercisable for little consideration.
-During the year ended December 31, 2021, Takeda Warrants were exercised to purchase 228,696 shares of common stock.
-As of December 31, 2021, Takeda Warrants to purchase 7,359,304 shares of common stock remains exercisable.
-For the years ended December 31, 2021 and 2020, the Company has excluded weighted-average unvested shares of 1,939,252 and 3,424,676, respectively, from the weighted-average number of common shares outstanding.
-Diluted net loss per share is computed by dividing the net loss by the weighted-average number of common shares and dilutive common stock equivalents outstanding for the period determined using the treasury-stock and if-converted methods.
+The Company included 7,588,000 shares of common stock under its warrant (the "Takeda Warrant") issued to Takeda Pharmaceutical Company Limited ("Takeda") in connection with a May 2019 license agreement (see Note 4) in the calculation of basic weighted-average common shares outstanding from the time it became exercisable at the Company's IPO until its exercise because the Takeda Warrant was exercisable for little consideration.
+As of December 31, 2022, all Takeda Warrants has been exercised and no Takeda Warrants remain exercisable.
+For the years ended December 31, 2022 and December 31, 2021, the Company has excluded weighted-average unvested shares of 686,703 and 1,939,252, respectively, from the weighted-average number of common shares outstanding.
+Diluted net loss per share is computed by dividing the net loss by the weighted-average number of common stock equivalents outstanding for the period determined using the treasury-stock and if-converted methods.
 Dilutive common stock equivalents are comprised of unvested common stock, options and warrants.
 For the periods presented, there is no difference in the number of shares used to calculate basic and diluted shares outstanding as inclusion of the potentially dilutive securities (warrants, stock options, and common shares subject to repurchase) would be antidilutive.